JordanCB0814/CollegeAnalysis-Miniproject/README.md

 # CollegeAnalysis
 In this mini project we clean and analyze data generated from FiveThirtyEight.
 Creating Visualizations in order to illustrate which majors are more abundant from universities within the United States.
-Along with showing the employment rates of each major and their average salaries, and illustrating the gender ratio between majors and salories as well.
+Along with showing the employment rates of each major and their average salaries, and illustrating the gender ratio between majors and salaries as well.